erstrom/cortexm-tracer/README.rst

 Each function must save the current value of *PC* and *LR* in to a trace buffer from where the tracer can collect the data.

+From version 0.2 the tool has been extended to support a few additional features:

+- Data hexdumps
+- ASCII logs

 Format of the trace data
 ========================